ricardobcl/Dotted-Version-Vectors/README.md

 ## The Solution: Dotted Version Vectors (Sets)

 The problems described above are the reasons that made us develop the original *Dotted Version Vectors (DVV)* in the first place.
-It uses *Server Ids* but without the problems stated above.
+It uses *Server Ids* but without the problems stated above, and allowing precise causality tracking.
 Lets give a brief explanation about DVV.

 ### The Origin: Dotted Version Vectors (DVV)